 LMDC allocated \$20,000,000 for a K-8 public school in this Partial Action Plan 10.
 LMDC had allocated an additional \$3 million to this K-8 public school in its Final Action Plan.
-The Department of Education, in its Five-Year Capital Plan for 2005-2009, provided funding for this project, and the project received other funding from the City of New York City.
-The project is complete and the activity is closed.
+The Department of Education, in its Five-Year Capital Plan for 2005-2009, provided funding for this project, and the project anticipated to receive a commitment for Liberty Bond Financing from the New York City Housing Development Corporation.

-The estimated cost for the K-8 school portion of the development was \$65,000,000.
-In this Partial Action Plan 10, LMDC allocated \$20,000,000 for planning, design and construction.
-Additional funds for this project were outlined in the Department of Education's Five Year Capital Budget for 2005 to 2009.
-The project is complete; all funds allocated to this activity in this Action Plan were used, closing the activity.
+The estimated cost for the K-8 school portion of the development was up to \$65,000,000.
+In this Partial Action Plan 10, LMDC allocated \$20,000,000 for costs incurred in connection with planning, design and construction.
+Additional funds for this project were outlined in the LMDC Final Action Plan and the Department of Education's Five Year Capital Budget for 2005 to 2009.